Saturday, October 28, 2017

 Winter is coming

-Biking through an icy mix of sleet and freezing rain, I have to admit that it has been a rather rough day with a journal rejection letter and a lecture that somehow failed to connect with the students.
-Though everyone in Academia probably has such days, it does make you doubt your abilities.
+Biking through an icy mix of sleet and freezing rain, I have to admit that it has been a rather rough day, with a journal rejection letter and a lecture that somehow failed to connect with the students.
+Although everyone in academia probably has days like these, they still make you doubt your abilities.

-Meanwhile, in the real world, Xi Jinping is cementing his own rule and pushing China further away from a future of liberal freedom and democratic citizenship (with “Sesame Credits” being the latest and perhaps most ominous example of what essentially amounts to the “gamification of authoritarianism”).
-Yet, I maintain, the real threat to democracy comes not from regimes like these but our own inability to uphold the values and ideals of democracy at home.
-In a darkening world, the power of our example is needed more than ever (something which seems completely forgotten with every new round of anti-terror laws).
+Meanwhile, in the real world, Xi Jinping is cementing his rule and pushing China further away from any future of liberal freedom and democratic citizenship, with “Sesame Credit” being the latest, and perhaps most ominous, example of what essentially amounts to the gamification of authoritarianism.
+Yet, I maintain, the real threat to democracy comes not from regimes like these, but from our own inability to uphold democratic values and ideals at home.
+In a darkening world, the power of our example is needed more than ever, something that seems forgotten with every new round of anti-terror laws.

 When I lived in Beijing, the banality of authoritarianism was everywhere to be seen.
-No one would seriously want such a future for their kids.
-I am confident that, over time, liberal democracy will prevail and become universal.
+No one would seriously want such a future for their children.
+I remain confident that, in time, liberal democracy will prevail and become universal.
 But right now, it does seem like winter is coming.

 Saturday, October 21, 2017